 The chart and table below provide some indication of the risks of investing in the Portfolio.
 The chart shows how performance has varied from year to year for Class II shares of the Portfolio.
-The table shows the average annual total returns for Class II shares of the Portfolio and also compares the Portfolio's returns with those of a broad-based securities market index and a Morningstar peer group (comprised of a universe of mutual funds with investment objectives similar to that of the Portfolio).
+The table shows the average annual total returns for Class II shares of the Portfolio and also compares the Portfolio's returns with those of a broad-based securities market index and Morningstar and Lipper peer groups (each comprised of a universe of mutual funds with investment objectives similar to those of the Portfolio).
 The performance results do not reflect any Policy-related fees and expenses, which would reduce the performance results.